aidanmchugh12/FINAL_bigideas/README.md

 ### - datafile.csv (link)

 ## Overview:
-### Finding the best neighborhood in Pittsburgh using metrics such as availability of parks, saftey, and affo
+### Finding the best neighborhood in Pittsburgh using metrics such as availability of parks, saftey, and afforability of housing.